BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Another mistake in the above line piece class is the boundary points defined as members of the line piece.
 The line piece objects are aware of the boundary points while the points are not aware of the line using them.
-Again, an inexperienced developer would solve this issue by creating an abstract base class for all entities and storing the pointers to the entities using the object.
+Again, an unexperienced developer would solve this issue by creating an abstract base class for all entities and storing the pointers to the entities using the object.
 The boundary points store a shared pointer to the line piece object.
 This approach looks enough to define the relations between the objects in our geometry library.
-However, what we did is to reimplement an existing data structure: directed acyclic graph (DAG).
+However, what we did is re-implementing an existing data structure: directed acyclic graph (DAG).
 A DAG can easily manage the ancestor and descendant relations in a geometry library.
 Hence, we neither need to store the raw pointers to the boundary points in the line piece object nor the shared pointer to the line piece in the boundary point objects.

 Finally, by managing the geometric objects by the help of a DAG structure, the concurrency can be applied to the application very easily.
 Actually, after having a multithreaded DAG, not much remains.

-## 1.3.
+## 2.3.
 Programming Paradigms
 - Structured programming (C, C++, FORTRAN, PATRAN PCL)
 - Object-Oriented Programming, OOP (C++, Python, Java, Visual Basic)
 - Functional Programming, FP (purity, higher-level functions, ranges, monads, template metaprogramming, currying)